Contents:

 How to find a STEM mentor

-Similarly to work experience, the two main routes to finding work experience are to apply to advertised mentorship programmes or to approach mentors speculatively.
+Similarly to work experience, the two main routes to finding a STEM mentor are to apply to advertised mentorship programmes or to approach mentors speculatively.
 Mentors can be found through:

 - Local universities and colleges: Check the outreach programmes or schools section on local institutions’ websites